INTERESTED IN ARCHAEOLOGY IN GREECE?

 This six credit course is open to students with a background in Classics, Classical Archaeology, Anthropology, Art History and Ancient History.
 Students from other disciplines may apply too but are encouraged to contact the project director prior to sending in their application.

 NB!
-These courses will partially fulfill the requirements for the BA with a major in Classics, BA with minor in Classics and the Faculty of Arts Certificates in International Learning and European Studies.
+These courses will partially fulfill the requirements for the BA with a major in Classics, BA with minor in Classics and the Faculty of Arts Certificates in Archaeology.
+International Learning and European Studies.

 Dr Margriet J. Haagsma, Dr. Lana Radloff and Staff